random82/blog/_posts/2017-11-19-simple-pdf-text-extractor-adla.md

 ## Putting custom extractor together

-I found a really good way of understanding how write Azure Data Lake [UDOs](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-develop-user-defined-operators) (YAY for TLA!) by using Visual Studio 2017 U-SQL sample unit test template, available if you installed Azure Data Lake tooling.
+I found a really good way of understanding how to write Azure Data Lake [UDOs](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-develop-user-defined-operators) (YAY for TLA!) by using Visual Studio 2017 U-SQL sample unit test template, available if you installed Azure Data Lake tooling.

 ![ADLA U-SQL Unit Test Sample](../img/adla-unit-test-template.PNG)

 This template creates a sample schema and test data for several types of custom U-SQL UDOs.
-What's really cool, it's not a simple scaffold for a unit test - instead it's a complete example of how to work with and test your UDOs and how the input and output is being processed within your U-SQL script.
+What's really cool, it's not a simple scaffold for a unit test - instead it's a complete example of how to work with and test your UDOs and how the input and output are being processed within your U-SQL script.

 I've created new C# class library for U-SQL app using Visual Studio template.
 Which pretty much creates C# class library project with two additional dependencies and Visual Studio support for registering the assembly as a U-SQL extension.